Our Services

 Helpful Resources

-Frequent dropping of objects can indicate poor sleep quality or a sleep disorder since sleep is vital for restoring muscle strength, nerve function, and coordination.
-Even a single night of fragmented rest can weaken your grip, slow reaction times, and increase clumsiness.
+Frequently dropping objects can be a sign of poor sleep quality or an underlying sleep disorder.
+Sleep is essential for restoring muscle strength, nerve function, and coordination.
+Even one night of fragmented rest can weaken your grip, slow reaction time, and increase clumsiness.

 Below we explore why droppings things may signal sleep deprivation or a sleep disorder, how ADHD and sudden loss of grip strength tie in, and when to seek professional help.